Imad al-Din Zengi: Zengi against Damascus

 In 1130 Zengi allied with Taj al-Mulk Buri of Damascus against the Crusaders, but this was only a ruse to extend his power; he had Buri's son taken prisoner and seized Hama from him.
 Zengi also besieged Homs, the governor of which was accompanying him at the time, but could not capture it, so he returned to Mosul, where Buri's son and the other prisoners from Damascus were ransomed for 50,000 dinars.
-The next year, Zengi agreed to return the 50,000 dinars if Buri would deliver to him Dubais ibn Sadaqa, emir of al-Hilla in Iraq, who had fled to Damascus to escape al-Mustarshid.
-When an ambassador from the caliph arrived to bring Dubais back, Zengi attacked him and killed some of his retinue; the ambassador returned to Baghdad without Dubais.
+The next year, Zengi agreed to return the 50,000 dinars if Buri would deliver to him Dubays ibn Sadaqa, emir of al-Hilla in Iraq, who had fled to Damascus to escape al-Mustarshid.
+When an ambassador from the caliph arrived to bring Dubays back, Zengi attacked him and killed some of his retinue; the ambassador returned to Baghdad without Dubays.

 Mahmud II died in 1131, setting off a war for the succession.
 As the Seljuk princes were occupied fighting one another in Persia, Zengi marched on Baghdad to add it to his dominions.
-He was defeated by the caliph's troops, however, and only escaped thanks to the help of the governor of Tikrit, Najm ad-Din Ayyub, future father of Saladin.
+He was defeated by the caliph's troops, however, and only escaped thanks to the help of the governor of Tikrit, Najm ad-Din Ayyub.
 Several years later, Zengi would reward the governor with a position in his army, paving the way for Saladin's brilliant career.

 In 1134 Zengi became involved in Artuqid affairs, allying with the emir Timurtash (son of Ilghazi) against Timurtash's cousin Rukn al-Dawla Da'ud.
 Zengi's real desires, however, lay to the south, in Damascus.
 In 1135 Zengi received an appeal for help from Shams ul-Mulk Isma'il, who had succeeded his father Buri as emir of Damascus, and who was in fear for his life from his own citizenry, who considered him a cruel tyrant.
 Ismail was willing to surrender the city to Zengi in order to restore peace.
 None of Isma'il's family or advisors wanted this, however, and Isma'il was murdered by his own mother, Zumurrud, to prevent him from turning over the city to Zengi's control.
 Isma'il was succeeded by his brother Shihab al-Din Mahmud.

 Zengi was not discouraged by this turn of events and arrived at Damascus anyway, still intending to seize it.
 The siege lasted for some time with no success on Zengi's part, so a truce was made and Shahib al-Din's brother Bahram-Shah was given as a hostage.
 At the same time, news of the siege had reached the caliph and Baghdad, and a messenger was sent with orders for Zengi to leave Damascus and take control of the governance of Iraq.
 The messenger was ignored, but Zengi gave up the siege, as per the terms of the truce with Shihab al-Din.
 On the way back to Aleppo, Zengi besieged Homs, whose governor had angered him, and Shihab al-Din responded to the city's call for help by sending Mu'in al-Din Unur to govern it.